insop/efficientml/README.md

 # [EfficientML](https://efficientml.ai)

+## Introduction

-This repo contains my own implementation of the labs from [EfficientML](https://efficientml.ai) Fall 2023.
+This repo contains my own implementation of the labs from [EfficientML](https://efficientml.ai) "TinyML and Efficient Deep Learning Computing 6.5940 • Fall • 2023"

 ## List of labs